 That is typical of feminine leadership style in a male-dominated culture.
 Birute says it’s not a human fault; it’s what our culture has created.
 Feminine skills are really human skills.
 Our culture has defined that difference and we need to undefine it.
 In fact, she maintains that a leader’s greatest strength is the way she deals with vulnerability.
 Though vulnerability is considered a feminine trait, It takes a great deal of strength to admit one’s vulnerability and use the lessons learned to create successful outcomes.
 That brings her back to knowing and accepting your own truth.
 Being your authentic self where ever you go and whatever you do is mature self-confidence.

 Listen to this interview for much more information about how disassociation from their feminine selves hurts women leaders.
 And check out Birute’s free e-book to find out if you are an Iron Butterfly.
 Check out and engage with Birute’s Iron Butterflies on facebook and with her Iron Butterflies & Iron Caterpillars, mother-daughter communities also on facebook.

-Then check out her chapter in Leading Women, available for pre-order on Barnes and Noble and Amazon.
+Then check out her chapter in Leading Women, available on Barnes and Noble and Amazon.